claret-srl/ROMANTIG/DEV/README.md

 ## Misc
 - [x] CrateDB persistent (Splitted stop and delete case for services script)
-- [x] Improve Grafana dashboard (https://github.blog/2022-05-19-math-support-in-markdown/)
+- [x] Improve Grafana dashboard
+- [ ] improve doc both github and grafana (https://github.blog/2022-05-19-math-support-in-markdown/)
 - [x] Update Grafana to 9.3.6 (latest)
 - [x] Update Grafana to 9.1.3 (latest)
 - [x] Update IoT-Agent to 2.0.5 (latest working)
 - [x] Update to Orion 3.8.0 (latest)
 - [x] Update to Orion 3.7.0000 (latest stable)
+- [x] Update to Mongo 6.0.4 (latest)
-- [x] Update to Mongo 4.4.18 (latest 4)
+- [x] Update to Mongo 4.4.18 (latest 4.xx.xx)
 - [x] Update to Crate 5.1.3 (latest)
 - [x] Update to Redis 7.0.8 (latest)
 - [x] Services port inherit from .env file
 - [x] Add waitForQuantumleap
 - [x] Switch Base image of the OEE-Service to python:3.9.16-alpine3.17 (from 892.95MB to 59.35MB)
-- [ ] Make the PLC IP configurable in the same file as the .config of the ROSE-AP
+- [x] Make the PLC IP configurable in the same file as the .config of the ROSE-AP
 - [ ] set .env in provision-device import-data
 - [ ] set .env clenaup in services
 - [x] riscrivere lo script python